islamElbanna/Inline-Code-Editor/CONTRIBUTING.md

      ```

 7. **Open a Pull Request**
-   - Go to the original [Tabs Manager repository](https://github.com/islamElbanna/Inline-Code-Editor).
+   - Go to the original [Inline Code Editor repository](https://github.com/islamElbanna/Inline-Code-Editor).
    - Click "Compare & pull request" and submit your pull request.
    - Reference any related issues in your PR description.